CV Format Guide for 2026 [With 10+ Examples]

 • Job hopping becomes very apparent

-2. The functional CV format
+2. The Functional CV Format

-In the functional CV you emphasize your skills and other qualifications rather than your professional experiences.
+In the functional CV you emphasize your in-demand skills and other qualifications rather than your professional experiences.
 When using this format you more or less ignore the when and where part of your professional life and instead focus on the what part.
 Your skills will be displayed at the top of your CV in order of most relevant to least relevant.
 However, make sure that even the “least relevant” skills are still relevant to the job in question.

 Functional CV example: